syn990/SYN-OS/README.md

 SYN-OS is a compact Arch Linux-based distribution created by William Hayward-Holland (Syntax990).
 It provides a streamlined desktop environment with Tint2 and Openbox, optimized for both older and modern hardware.
 This distribution is designed for advanced users looking to customize their system.

-**Note:** This installer is not for a quick Arch Linux installation; it's intended for customization and learning.
-It's expected that you are already running the Arch Linux base system and are ready to build your own spin-off...
+**Note:** This installer is not a shortcut for deploying Arch Linux.
+It is intended for those who seek a bespoke system and are already running an Arch Linux base setup.

 [Visit the Wiki!](https://github.com/syn990/SYN-OS/wiki)